Priya Nandra-Hart: Storylines

 In December 2024, Priya accompanies Ravi and their children to the prison hospital when Nish's condition begins to deteriorate (unaware that this is a ruse orchestrated by the prison doctor).
 Nish ultimately escapes prison and successfully evades capture with the help of Nugget.
 When Nish is presumed dead, Priya is the only member of the family to openly celebrate (unaware Nish has faked his death with Nugget's help).
 Priya organises Suki and Eve's hen party and attends the wedding the next day, ultimately witnessing Nish and Suki falling from the hotel balcony, killing Nish and severely injuring Suki; Priya ultimately helps Nugget destroy the evidence of him helping Nish by cleaning out the apartment for finger prints.

-After they kiss Priya finds out Ravi is in a relationship with Denise Fox (Diane Parish), Priya later teams up with Cindy Beale (Michelle Collins) to be paid by her for manipulating Cindy’s ex husband Ian Beale (Adam Woodyatt) into retrieving a locket from him which Cindy believes he stole from her after attacking her on Christmas Day 2024 and also to make Ravi jealous.
+Ravi and Priya share a kiss, but she finds out Ravi is in a relationship with Denise Fox (Diane Parish).
+Priya teams up with Cindy Beale (Michelle Collins) who pays her to manipulate Cindy’s ex-husband Ian Beale (Adam Woodyatt) into retrieving a locket from him which Cindy believes he stole from her after attacking her on Christmas Day 2024, and also to make Ravi jealous.
 However Ian finds out about the scheme and pays Priya double what Cindy is paying her to find out what he wants.
+After Ravi and Denise split up, he and Priya get back together in August 2025.
+Avani begins struggling after being strip searched by the police after being wrongly arrested for possession of drugs.
+She has sex with Joel Marshall (Max Murray), who films their encounter without Avani's consent.
+Avani becomes pregnant, and Suki attempts to manipulate her into not having an abortion, so she and Eve can adopt her baby, though Eve eventually takes Avani for the abortion.
+Priya is infuriated when she finds out Suki had manipulated Avani, and the family move out into their own house, funded by Ravi's drug dealing.